An extended definition of Anosov representation for relatively hyperbolic groups: Introduction

 \subsection{Comparison with relative Anosov representations}

-Previously, Kapovich-Leeb \cite{kl2018relativizing} and Zhu \cite{zhu2019relatively} independently introduced several notions of a \emph{relative Anosov} representation.
-Later work of Zhu-Zimmer \cite{zz1} showed that Zhu's definition (that of a \emph{relatively dominated} representation) is equivalent to one of the Kapovich-Leeb definitions (specifically, the definition of a \emph{relatively asymptotically embedded} representation).
-In the special case where the domain group is isomorphic to a Fuchsian group, these definitions also agree with a notion of relative Anosov representation for Fuchsian groups introduced by Canary-Zhang-Zimmer \cite{czz2021cusped}.
+Previously, Kapovich--Leeb \cite{kl2018relativizing} and Zhu \cite{zhu2019relatively} independently introduced several notions of a \emph{relative $P$-Anosov} representation, where $P$ is a parabolic subgroup of a semisimple Lie group $G$.
+Later work of Zhu--Zimmer \cite{zz1} showed that Zhu's definition (that of a \emph{relatively dominated} representation) is equivalent to essentially the most general Kapovich--Leeb definition (specifically, of a \emph{relatively asymptotically embedded} representation).
+Zhu--Zimmer further proved that several of the Kapovich--Leeb definitions are equivalent in the case where $G = \SL(d, \mathbb{K})$ ($\mathbb{K} = \R$ or $\C$).
+In the special case where the domain group is isomorphic to a Fuchsian group, these definitions also all agree with a notion of relative Anosov representation for Fuchsian groups introduced by Canary--Zhang--Zimmer \cite{czz2021cusped}.

+For the rest of this paper we refer to representations satisfying any of these equivalent definitions as \emph{relative Anosov} representations.
+Note that we will never simply say ``Anosov representation'' when we mean to refer to a \emph{relative} Anosov representation (this differs from the convention in \cite{czz2021cusped}).

+\begin{remark} For a parabolic subgroup $P$ in a general semisimple Lie group $G$, the different definitions for a ``relatively $P$-Anosov representation'' suggested by Kapovich--Leeb are not all the same.
+See \Cref{ex:nonuniform_example}. \end{remark}
-Extended geometrically finite representations give a strict generalization of all of these definitions.
-We can precisely characterize when an EGF representation satisfies the stronger definition as well:

-\begin{restatable}{theorem}{relAsympBdryDynamics} Let $(\Gamma, \mc{H})$ be a relatively hyperbolic pair, and let $P \subset G$ be a symmetric parabolic subgroup.
-A representation $\rho:\Gamma \to G$ is relatively $P$-Anosov (in the sense given above) if and only if $\rho$ is EGF with respect to $P$, and has an injective boundary extension $\phi:\Lambda \to \bgamh$. \end{restatable}
+The theorem below says that extended geometrically finite representations are a strict generalization of relative Anosov representations.
+Additionally, it provides a precise characterization of when an EGF representation is also relative Anosov. \begin{restatable}{theorem}{relAsympBdryDynamics} Let $(\Gamma, \mc{H})$ be a relatively hyperbolic pair, and let $P \subset G$ be a symmetric parabolic subgroup.
+A representation $\rho:\Gamma \to G$ is relatively $P$-Anosov if and only if $\rho$ is EGF with respect to $P$, and has an injective boundary extension $\phi:\Lambda \to \bgamh$. \end{restatable}

+We emphasize again that almost all of the EGF examples mentioned in \Cref{sec:examples} are \emph{not} relative Anosov, so the theorem tells us that in many cases it is actually \emph{not} possible to construct an injective boundary extension for a given EGF representation.